Clitic: Mesoclitic

+A mesoclitic is a type of clitic that occurs between the stem of a verb and its affixes.
+Mesoclisis is rare outside of formal standard Portuguese, where it is predominantly found.
+In Portuguese, mesoclitic constructions are typically formed with the infinitive form of the verb, a clitic pronoun, and a lexicalized tense affix.

-A mesoclitic appears between the stem of the host and other affixes.
-For example, in Portuguese, conquistar-se-á ("it will be conquered"), dá-lo-ei ("I will give it"), matá-la-ia ("he/she/it would kill her").
-These are found much more often in writing than in speech.
-It is even possible to use two pronouns inside the verb, as in dar-no-lo-á ("he/she/it will give it to us"), or dar-ta-ei (ta = te + a, "I will give it/her to you").
-As in other Western Romance languages, the Portuguese synthetic future tense comes from the merging of the infinitive and the corresponding finite forms of the verb haver (from Latin habēre), which explains the possibility of separating it from the infinitive.
+For example, in the sentence conquistar-se-á ("it will be conquered"), the reflexive pronoun "se" appears between the stem conquistar and the future tense affix á.
+This placement of the clitic is characteristic of mesoclisis.
+Other examples include dá-lo-ei ("I will give it") and matá-la-ia ("he/she/it would kill her").
+These forms are typically found much more frequently in written Portuguese than in spoken varieties.
+Additionally, it is possible to use two clitics within a verb, as in dar-no-lo-á ("he/she/it will give it to us") and dar-ta-ei (ta = te + a, "I will give it/her to you").

+This phenomenon is possible due to the historical evolution of the Portuguese synthetic future tense, which comes from the fusion of the infinitive form of the verb and the finite forms of the auxiliary verb haver (from Latin habēre).
+This origin explains why the clitic can appear between the verb stem and its tense marker, as the future tense was originally a separate word.